lou-heriz/shopping-list/README.md

 - The cypress tests all have a short wait added beforehand as I was not able to get the test db reset properly without occasionally encountering a race condition
 - ShoppingList handlers optimistically update state without any rollback in case of an error in the api request
 - Was not able to make a drag & drop work in cypress due to its click events being simulated, so a separate test is written in playwright.
 This can be run with 'npm run test:playwright' while the dev server is running, but it does run against the 'real' db instead of the test db.
 I think this can be fixed quickly by setting the process.env var when starting up the server for the playwright test, but I was running out of time so left this for now.

+### Post-mortem
+Unfortunately I spent a long time in areas that I shouldn't have (in particular trying to get drag & drop testing working with cypress, and styling the add item form) and didn't leave myself enough time to ensure testing coverage was more complete.
+There are missing test cases for error handling and the existing tests are not all consistent.
+Since I ended up rushing I also didn't extract components out properly and the ShoppingList component became a bit unwieldy.

+On the plus side, I think the stack mostly made sense for the assessment (maybe with the exception of Lowdb), and despite not being happy with the condition of the tests I did manage to mostly finish the 7 stories I set out to complete.